nikitavoloboev/data/looking-back/2021/2021-february.md

 I also wrote a bit more in my private journal this month.
 Going to try to get a better handle of how much is actually worth sharing.
 I want whatever I do share to have value or cause actual interest.
 No pointless negativity.

 Oh yeah, maybe I'll start listing my brief goals for next month here.
 A snapshot of my [Focus Notion board](../../tools/notion.md).
-Would make for a nice next month look back to as I see how much I moved forward in completing those goals.
+Would make for a nice next month look back too, as I see how much I moved forward in completing those goals.
 And/or how my priorities have shifted.

 ![](https://i.imgur.com/IgYVjR3.png)